-Shour.
 It is a bridge that swings over an icy cold river.
-Getting on it would surely gives you the chills of your lifetime.
+Getting on it would surely give you the chills of your lifetime.

-Jukaru festival.
 The whole population of the valley participates in it.
-It goes on for the entire month of February, celebrating the last of the winter season and also as a thanksgiving to their gods with dance, music and undoubtedly enriching and unique culture.
+It goes on for the entire month of February, celebrating the last of the winter season and also as a thanksgiving to their gods with dance, music, and undoubtedly enriching and unique culture.

-Phool Yatra.
 Also known as Phulaich, it takes place in October and November, for four days.
 It celebrates the goddess Kupha, Dehant Nag.
-It is too celebrated with music, dance and other such festivities.
+It is too celebrated with music, dance, and other such festivities.

-Bird-Watching.
-Different migrated bird dwell on the banks of the valley.
+Different migrated birds dwell on the banks of the valley.
 It will be fascinating to notice such mysterious creatures of nature.

-The Pangi Valley is better explored in the summer months like March-June.
+The Pangi Valley in Himachal Pradesh is better explored in the summer months like March-June.
 But, if you like the snow-filled atmosphere, then go for mid-winter.

 Air: Kangra Airport is the nearest airport to the Pangi Valley.
-At Kangra airport, you can notice a hub of buses who are aligned to proceed towards Pangi administrative area of Chamba.
+At Kangra airport, you can notice a hub of buses that are aligned to proceed towards the Pangi administrative area of Chamba.

 Rail: The nearest railway station is Kangra Mandir Railway Station.